jacekturek/RELATIONAL_SIG_DATABASE/README.md

 # RELATIONAL_SIG_DATABASE
 # SOCIAL SIGNALS FOR SEO
-Social signals explained in a database / database design and some data Signals can have a form of #...
+Social signals collected in a database / database design and some data

-#
-#
-new form -[desc]
+stored like -[desc]
 e.g. #b = -beta

 ##